Abhi95283860/github-access-report/README.md

     "repositories": ["repo3"]
   }
 ]
 🔐 Configuration

-Before running the project, add your GitHub token in: src/main/resources/application.properties
+Before running the project, add your GitHub token in:

+src/main/resources/application.properties

 github.token=YOUR_TOKEN
 ▶️ How to Run
-1)Clone the repository
+Clone the repository
-2)Open project in VS Code / IntelliJ
+Open project in VS Code / IntelliJ
-3)Add your GitHub token
+Add your GitHub token
-4)Run the application:
+Run the application:
-    mvn spring-boot:run (on terminal)
+mvn spring-boot:run
-5)Open browser and test API
+Open browser and test API